Best gaming mouse under $30 in 2023 – cheap gaming mice reviewed

 Don’t get us wrong, the mouse feels cheap, but what do you expect for this price range?
 That being said the top two picks are of much higher quality and aren’t really much more in the price department.
 Again I can see this mouse being ok for a new casual gamer who doesn’t know what premium mouse they want or for the price-conscious gamer.
 If you play games often or prefer the competitive sphere then I would go towards the Rival 110 or HyperX core, as this may have you at a disadvantage.

 The team of peripherals specialists have tested 100s of gaming mice so you can be assured that our recommendations come from hands on experience.
 Using a mixture of brand knowledge, online reviews, and our own expert opinion, we formulate a shortlist to be reviewed.

 Aside from the price, which had to be under $30, we specifically went for gaming mice that performed outstandingly in the following areas:

+Each mouse recommended on WePC is tested and used for at least 15 hours to give a good general impression.
 Over the course of a week, we like to see how the sensors perform in terms of accuracy and tracking.
 Whilst testing the sensors, we check for any noticeable jitter too as no one wants unwanted mouse movement.